 So you are in business already or want to set one up?
-Be prepared that by pursuing your goals comes legal do’s and don’ts!
+Whatever line of business you are in, you will need a legal structure.
 It is beneficial to be well prepared and avoid any nasty come backs so let us take a look at the options.

 From the outset you need to decide what type of legal structure to adopt for your business as this will determine what you need to do straightaway.
 There will be implications depending on your legal structure from anything to your finances, tax and even what you put on your website.
 This short guide will give you a snap shot of the two most common options and how they affect your tax, legal and financial responsibilities.